eokgnah/NSPanel-Nextion/README.md

 # Nextion
-NSPanel Nextion - Tasmota - MQTT - custom HMI
+NSPanel Nextion - Tasmota - MQTT - ESP32 - custom HMI

 Soon here will be my Solution for the EU NSPanel with tasmota and data through MQTT to a selfmade HMI
+hint.. ;-) - works with ALL Nextion https://nextion.tech/ displays!

 * Custom Berry-Script
 * Example MQTT